-SINCE REAL ESTATE SHOULD BE LOOKED AT OVER A 5,10 OR EVEN 15 YEARS, WE PROVIDE THE FOLLOWING FIGURES OVER THE PAST 12 MONTHS - TO GET A BETTER UNDERSTANDING OF THE MARKET TRENDS OVER TIME - RATHER THAN JUST LAST MONTH.
+REAL ESTATE SHOULD BE A LONGER TERM INVESTMENT, SO WE PROVIDE THE FIGURES OVER THE PAST 12 MONTHS - TO GET A BETTER UNDERSTANDING OF THE MARKET TRENDS OVER TIME - RATHER THAN JUST LAST MONTH.

 (OUR CHARTS BELOW REFLECT THE "ALL HOUSES" INDEX UPDATE EACH MONTH TO REFLECT THE PREVIOUS 12 MONTH PERIOD, AND IS WE BELIEVE AN ACCURATE INDICATOR OF WHAT AUSTRALIA'S HOUSING MARKETS ARE DOING OVERALL.)

-NOTE: BOOKMARK THIS PAGE TO KEEP ABREAST OF THE CHANGING MARKET.
-WE UPDATE IT EACH MONTH.
+NOTE: BOOKMARK THIS PAGE TO KEEP ABREAST OF THE CHANGING MARKET AS WE UPDATE IT EACH MONTH.